Fury from the Deep: Theatre

-In 2002, Bedlam Theatre Company presented a BBC approved adaptation at the New Theatre Royal, Portsmouth.
-The show's director and adapter Rob Thrush invited writer Victor Pemberton to advise on the show and approve script changes.
-Ultimately Pemberton attended rehearsals and the opening night, appearing on local TV to promote the show and share memories of the original production.
+From 27 to 30 March 2002, Bedlam Theatre Company presented a BBC-approved adaptation of Fury from the Deep at the New Theatre Royal in Portsmouth.
+The show's director and playwright Rob Thrush invited Pemberton to advise on the show and approve script changes.
+Pemberton appeared on local TV to promote the show and share memories of the original production.
+The production raised funds for the restoration of the theatre.